airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 - a **blurb (140 characters) in our bi-weekly newsletter** to 11,000+ subscribers
 - **2 tweets per week** mentioning your support as sponsor
 - special Airpair **promotional treatment** for all posts related to your technology

+We would also like to invite you to post "sponsor updates" about any new features or updates you are releasing in the next 3 months.

 <br>
 *Let us know if there you would like to be exposed through other channels.*